An useful instrument

 I find the WWW a very useful instrument for both my professional duties and private interests of leisure time.
 Hence, on this site you will find some information about my profession as a biblical scholar, and several links to various pages containing stuff related to my interests and hobbies.
 You are the one to decide which pages to view.

 Proceed here to go to my Resource Pages for Biblical Studies

 Proceed here to go to my Blog: Philonica et Neotestamentica.

 Proceed here to go to my company page: Seland Didaskalia

 Philo of Alexandria; As a biblical scholar, my fields of interest are the life, ideology, literature and social world of the Jews and the early Christians in the first century C.E.
 Diaspora settings.
 More narrowly defined, I am especially focusing on the life and role of Diaspora Judaism as demonstrated in and by the works of life and thought of the early Christians as witnessed by the First Letter of Peter; and then as witnessed in and by the works of Paul, the Apostle.
 Most of my recent publications deal with First Peter and/or the works of Philo.

 On my CV page, you will find a list of my publications, and some further info about my professional career.

 As to my hobbies, I probably have too many.
-I like to work on my genealogical database, using the program of Legacy Family Tree to arrange the information.
+I like to work on my genealogical database, using the program Legacy Family Tree to arrange the information.
 And sometimes I even have a look at my stamps, but I have not been able to spend much time with them in my most recent years.

 Finally, I would like to direct your attention to my Resource Pages for Biblical Studies, containing several pages, some articles, and hundreds of links related to texts and items for understanding the social world and literature of the early Christians.You might also want to visit my Blog on Philo and the New Testament, called Philonica et Neotestamentica.